Centre for History and Philosophy of Science, University of Leeds: Museum and "HPS in 20"

 Across 2016 and 2017 the collections formed the basis of a major series of twenty lectures charting the History and Philosophy of Science in 20 Objects.
 The lectures featured academic members of staff, postdoctoral and visiting researchers, and postgraduate researchers and provided a synoptic overview of the history and philosophy of science.
-It has since been reimagined as an online resource for pre-university students with interests in both history and science, technology, and medicine: HPS in 20.
+It has since been reimagined as an online resource for pre-university students with interests in both history and science, technology, and medicine.